opencast/data-model/docs/open-questions.md

   - Storage wise, keeping old metadata does not cost much.
   - Via the `internal` asset system, we can already kind of version assets.
   - Get rid of the current asset manager/snapshot system to avoid hardlinks.
-- Use more compact ID encoding by default?
-Hex encoded UUID4 is wasteful and makes for long URLs.
-(36 -> 21 chars... maybe not worth it)
 - What do we generally think about size limitations for various fields?
   - Abuse protection: this is just to prevent abuse, DOS, slow downs and stuff like that.
 Limit `description` to 2<sup>16</sup> bytes, limit `title`, `license`, ... to 1024 bytes.
 I think these limits make sense and should prevent OC suffering from bad payloads.
   - Semantic limits: for example, for `license`, we could say "it should just be a identifier for a license, so limit to 64 bytes".
 This is a lot more tricky as one has to really think of the intended use case and runs the risk of making use cases impossible.